vottini/jsonbp/README.md

 jsonbp uses its own (very simple) domain language to define a schema.
 The only mandatory declaration is the **"root"** entry, which determines the expected JSON contents.
-Here's a simple hypotetical example:
+Here's a simple hypothetical example:

 ```
 root {